Matt Stewart wrote a new post, The complicated alchemy of selling a private company, on the site PE Hub 3 years, 9 months ago

 As I discussed in an earlier article, growth equity (or growth capital) resides on the continuum of private equity investing at the intersection of venture capital and control buyouts.
 Growth capital is designed […]

-Matt Stewart wrote a new post, Growth Equity: The Intersection of Venture Capital and Control Buyouts, on the site PE HUB 3 years ago
+Matt Stewart wrote a new post, Growth Equity: The Intersection of Venture Capital and Control Buyouts, on the site PE Hub 5 years, 7 months ago